xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rflash.1.rst

 ===================

-The command will update firmware for OpenPOWER BMC when given an OpenPOWER node and the hpm1 formatted file path.
+The command will update firmware for OpenPOWER BMC when given an OpenPOWER node and either the hpm formatted file path or path to a data directory.
+\ **Note:**\  When using \ **rflash**\  in hierarchical environment, the hpm file or data directory must be accessible from Service Nodes.
+Shared storage can be used to accomplish that, alternatively the hpm file or contents of the data directory can be copied to Service Nodes.